Non-Hermitian exceptional Landau quantization in electric circuits

 where $y_0=-(k_x+\ii\gamma_x)/b$, magnetic length $l_b=b^{-1/2}$ and $H_n(\mathsf{z})$ is the Hermite polynomial valued in the complex $\mathsf{z}$-plane.
 Note that $\gamma_x$ renders $\phi_n$ complex-valued while $\gamma_y$ breaks its symmetry with respect to the Hermitian oscillation center $y=-k_x/b$.
 Henceforth we mainly consider the case with $\gamma_y=0$ which emerges naturally from our circuit realization.
-Remarkably, the nH quasiparticle not only \textit{avoids} via magnetic confinement the ubiquitous boundary condition-sensitive nH skin effect where macroscopically many states are localized to the boundary \cite{Lee2016,Xiong2018,Kunst2018,Yao2018a,Alvarez2018}, but also is now oscillating along a \textit{complex} $y$-direction line centered at $y_0$.
-Therefore, this nH system under magnetic field provides a concrete example of a quasiparticle moving in the complex plane.
-This scenario is justified by the Hermite function actually being holomorphic, although we usually view it as a solely real function in conventional quantum problems.
+In general, nH systems have the potential for skin effect, which deviates from the Bloch band theory and the conventional bulk-boundary correspondence \cite{Lee2016,Alvarez2018a,Xiong2018,Kunst2018,Yao2018a,Yokomizo2019}.
+Remarkably here, not only is any possible skin aggregation suppressed in the low-energy regime as dictated by the \textit{bulk} magnetic confinement around $y_0$ at the length scale $\sqrt{n+1/2}l_b$, but also the nH quasiparticle is now oscillating along a \textit{complex} $y$-direction line centered at $y_0$.
+Therefore, this nH system under magnetic field indicates a new way to avoid the skin effect and provides a concrete example of a quasiparticle moving in the complex domain.
+This latter scenario is justified by the Hermite function actually being holomorphic on $\mathbb{C}$, although it is usually viewed solely as a real function in conventional quantum problems.
 The orthonormality, $\int_{-\infty}^\infty{\dd y \phi_n(\mathsf{z})\phi_m(\mathsf{z})} \mycomment{= (\sqrt{\pi}l_b n!
 2^{n})^{-1}\int{\dd \mathsf{z} \ee^{-\mathsf{z}^2/2l_b^2} H_n(\mathsf{z})H_m(\mathsf{z})}} = \delta_{mn}$ with $\mathsf{z}=(y-y_0)/l_b$, follows from analytic continuation.
-This way, one can also interpret the problem as analytically continuing the particle motion to the complex plane.
+This way, one can also interpret the problem as analytically continuing the particle motion to the complex domain.

-\textit{Spectral properties} -- Our nH low-energy theory has a real spectrum when pMF is non-zero even though it is not $\cal{PT}$-symmetric.
-To understand this one can formalize the above physical interpretation of a quasiparticle moving in the complex plane by defining an operator